Raid on Lunenburg, Nova Scotia (1756): Historical context

+To thwart the development of these Protestant settlements, the Native and Acadian forces conducted numerous raids on the settlements, such as the raid on Dartmouth.
 When the French and Indian War began, the conflict in Acadia intensified.
-With the British victory at the Battle of Fort Beauséjour (1755), the Expulsion of the Acadians from the Maritimes began and conflict between the British and the Mi'kmaq, Acadians and Maliseet continued.
+With the British victory at the Battle of Fort Beauséjour (1755), the Expulsion of the Acadians from the Maritimes began and conflict between the Nova Scotia government and the Native and Acadian forces continued.
 Fort Cumberland was raided for two days between April 26–27, 1756, and nine British soldiers were killed and scalped.
-The raid on Lunenburg took place almost two weeks later.
+Almost two weeks later, the Native forces attacked the outskirts of Lunenburg.